cutplane1/tinythings/eepy/readme.md

 # eepy (Enough Embedded PYthon)
-pretty bad template engine without sandboxing
+pretty bad template engine without sandboxing and anything else

 python syntax is not quite suitable for a templating engine but i like the outcome